Joe Eszterhas: Journalism

-Eszterhas began his career with a stint at the Dayton Journal Herald, before moving to The Plain Dealer in Cleveland, where he was one of the first reporters to cover the Kent State shootings in 1970.
+Eszterhas began his career with a stint at the Dayton Journal Herald, before moving to The Plain Dealer in Cleveland.
+On an episode of The Joe Rogan Experience, Eszterhas recounted conducting one of the last interviews with Otis Redding, the day before his plane crash the two, "began speaking around midnight after the show at Leo's Casino until 3:30AM in the morning.
+We did a lot of beer, a lot of Jim Beam, we smoked a lot of really powerful Thai stuff." after which Redding hugged him and called him an affectionate racial epitaph.

+In November 1969, he broke the story of the My Lai massacre which featured the first publication of photos of the killings.
+While at The Plain Dealer, he was one of the first reporters to cover the Kent State shootings in 1970.
 He and fellow Plain Dealer journalist Michael Roberts spent the next three months reporting on the story, and their work was published as the book Thirteen Seconds: Confrontation at Kent State.
 Eszterhas later joined the staff of Rolling Stone.

 One of Eszterhas' articles for The Plain Dealer was the subject of a lawsuit.
 He had covered the aftermath of the collapse of a bridge across the Ohio River.
 It included a supposed interview of Margaret Cantrell, the widow of one of the fatal victims of the collapse.
 Months after the accident, he and a photographer visited her home.
 She was not there at the time, but he talked to the children as the photographer took photos.
 His Sunday magazine feature focused on the family's poverty and contained several inaccuracies.
 Eszterhas had made it seem as though he had spoken to her, describing her mood and attitude in the story.
 Cantrell filed suit for invasion of privacy, and won a $60,000 judgment.
 The decision was overturned in the Court of Appeals on First Amendment grounds but the U.S. Supreme Court upheld the original award.
 Cantrell v.
 Forest City Publishing (1974) is one of only two false light cases heard by the U.S. Supreme Court.

 Eszterhas became a National Book Award nominee for his nonfiction work Charlie Simpson's Apocalypse in 1974.
 A studio executive who read the book contacted Eszterhas, telling him that it was "very cinematic" and suggested he could be a screenwriter.
 This motivated him to change careers and start writing scripts.